amrohan/ChatBot/readme.md

-# Telegram Chat-Bot
+# Telegram Dev News Bot

-A is a simple Telegram bot that responds to users automatically when they communicate with it.
+A Telegram bot that gathers news from multiple sources in one location so you don't have to.

 ## Latest Update (v0.1.2)